matthewmueller/rfcs/text/0000-client-generators.md

 When referring to `typescript-client` as in the above `prisma.yml` example, the Prisma CLI now needs to decide in runtime how to resolve the generator implementation.
 This is the proposed order of resolution:

-1. Try to find the generator in the list of **predefined generators** (including `typescript-client`), which are shipped with the Prisma CLI
+1. Try to find the generator in the list of **predefined generators** (including `typescript-client`), which are shipped with the Prisma SDK
 2. Try to find a **node module** with the name of the generator, take as the base directory the directory of the `prisma.yml`
 3. Try to **spawn a new process** which runs the generator as a command.
 This means that generator names like `./generator/java-generator --run` should be possible.
 Note, that yaml keys with spaces are even possible without quotes: